ammarisme/pet_runner/README.md

 - **Accelerometer Data:** Uses the ADXL345 accelerometer to measure acceleration and calculate displacement.
 - **MQTT Communication:** Publishes RSSI and displacement data to a specified MQTT channel every 5 seconds.
 - **HTTP Communication:** Registers the device with a robot via an HTTP POST request to receive the MQTT channel ID.
+- **RL Session Management:** The API creates and manages RL sessions for each collar and bot pair, keeping the session active until the goal is achieved or it times out.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.